 How do you stay hydrated during races?
 Does your hydration strategy differ for the 2 disciplines?
 And how do you stay fuelled (energy) during races?

 In skimo the races are usually shorter and so it's enough for me to take half a litre of water with me in my backpack.
-I usually drink Precision Hydration at the same time as an energy gel.
+I usually drink Precision Fuel & Hydration electrolytes at the same time as an energy gel.

 You're defending your Transvulcania title this year, what's the hardest thing about that race?